 - Social Rented

 - Mid Market Private Rented

 - Shared Equity

 - Shared Ownership

-- Housing sold at a discount (including self-build plots)
+- Housing sold at a discount i.e. (low cost housing for sale including plots for self-build)

 It should be noted that a house(s) may fall under more than one category as they may initially be rented at mid-market rent and then sold at discounted sale at a later date.